apache/arrow/docs/source/format/CanonicalExtensions.rst

   semantics to existing types, somewhat like Arrow extension types.

   The driver would be able to parse the underlying bytes in this case.
-  However, the driver may still want to use the Unknown type.
+  However, the driver may still want to use the Opaque type.
 Consider the example in the PostgreSQL documentation above of a ``complex`` type.
 Simply mapping the type to a plain Arrow ``struct`` type would lose the semantics of that custom type, just like how an Arrow system deciding to treat all